the-real-kodoninja/guitar.ai/README.md

 # guitar.ai
 Guitar.ai, powered by Nimbus.ai, is the smart guitar trainer that learns with you.
 This app dynamically adjusts its lessons to match your progress, ensuring you're always challenged and engaged.
-Learn chords, scales, riffs, and songs from any genre with personalized instruction and AI-driven feedback...
+Learn chords, scales, riffs, and songs from any genre with personalized instruction and AI-driven feedback.
+With Guitar.ai, you'll not only learn to play, but understand the music you create.
+Let Nimbus.ai guide your journey to guitar mastery.